 WHAT CAN CAUSE STOMACH CANCER IN DOGS?

-The exact causes of stomach cancer in dogs is unknown.
-But factors like age, lifestyle, diet, poor nutrition, genetics, etc. can pre-dispose your fur-baby into developing one.
+The exact causes of stomach cancer in dogs are unknown.
+But factors like age, lifestyle, diet, poor nutrition, genetics, etc., can pre-dispose your fur-baby into developing one.

 THE MANY KINDS OF STOMACH CANCER

 Lymphoma.
 This cancer begins in your dog's blood, in the white blood cells to be exact.
-Though lymphomas do not commonly affect the GI tract, in rare cases these tumors can be found in the stomach.
+Though lymphomas do not commonly affect the GI tract, in rare cases these can be in the form of a stomach tumor in dogs.
 The estimated incidence rate is 20–100 cases per 100,000 dogs.

 Adenocarcinomas.
 This type of stomach cancer often begins in the glandular tissue (produces digestive juices to help breakdown food) and has the tendency to spread to other body parts like the liver and the lymph nodes.
-One study reported a male-to-female ratio of 17 : 7 for adenocarcinomas.
-Male dogs are more prone to this type of stomach cancer.
+One study reported a male-to-female ratio of 17:7 for adenocarcinomas.
+Male dogs are more prone to this type of stomach cancer than female dogs.

 Leiomyosarcomas.
 This type of cancer is in the form of tumors and often begins in the walls of the bladder, uterus, respiratory tract, and yes, the stomach.
 It only occurs in 35 out of 100,000 dogs, according to the National Canine Cancer Foundation (NCCF).

+What are the signs of stomach cancer in dogs?
 Stomach cancer in dogs is silent because signs and symptoms only begin to show by the time the cancer is already in its late stages.
+However, if you see these symptoms of stomach cancer in dogs, they should not be ignored.
+Look out for these signs:

 Vomiting.
-If your dog has stomach cancer, vomiting can be one of the first symptoms you'll take note of.
-Sometimes, your dog's vomiting can even include blood and because the GI tract is all out of control, your dog's body will be unable to digest food properly and absorb nutrients, leading to malnutrition, weight loss, and weakness.
+Vomiting can be due to a dog upset stomach and one of the first symptoms of stomach cancer in dogs that you'll take note of.
+Sometimes, if your dog has stomach cancer, your dog's vomiting can even include blood and because the GI tract is out of control.
+With stomach cancer, your dog's body will be unable to digest food properly and absorb nutrients, leading to malnutrition, weight loss, and weakness.

 Extreme pain.
-As expected, any type of cancer brings pain.
+As expected, any type of cancer unfortunately brings pain.
 You will notice how uneasy your dog will become and may exhibit constant signs of discomfort like suddenly crying and whining.
+If you notice that your fur-baby is in pain, take them to the vet immediately where they can check for signs of stomach cancer in dogs or other illnesses.

 Recurring sores.
 Sores can be normal for some dogs, especially for those who have skin allergies.
 But recurring sores that don't seem to get better are unusual.
 Stomach cancer in dogs can also be about wounds that don't seem to heal at all even with treatments.

 Presence of unusual lumps and swellings.
-One of the most recognizable signs of cancer is a mass or a lump or a bump that grows under the skin, particularly in the stomach area.
+One of the most recognizable signs of cancer in dogs is a mass, lump, or a bump that grows under the skin, particularly in the stomach area.
+If you notice that your dog has a mass on their stomach, it could be a symptom of stomach cancer in dogs and should be checked by a vet.

 Appetite loss.
-Since your dog's GI tract functioning is a total mess adding any presence of a tumor, it will keep on pushing along the intestines that will make your dog feel unwell and bad.
+Since your dog's GI tract functioning is a total mess with the presence of a tumor, it will keep on pushing along the intestines that will make your dog feel unwell.
 This discomfort and pain will prevent your dog from having the urge to eat anything.
+For most dogs who love food, a loss of appetite can be one of the clear signs of stomach cancer in dogs for pet parents.

 Energy loss.
 Cancer cells make use of glucose from carbs to form lactate.
 Lactate is difficult to absorb by the body that's why your dog will spend additional energy trying to turn lactate into a useful form.
 What a dramatic waste of energy.